-What you must pay when you get these What you must pay when you get these services Out-of- Services that are covered for you services In-Network Network Outpatient diagnostic tests and therapeutic services and supplies (continued) • X-rays \$15 co-pay.
-50% co-insurance.
-Radiation (radium and isotope) therapy including technician materials and supplies 20% co-insurance.
-50% co-insurance.
-When in-network: Prior authorization is required for some radiation services.
-Surgical supplies, such as dressings \$0 co-pay.
-50% co-insurance. • Splints, casts and other devices used to reduce fractures and dislocations Laboratory tests \$15 co-pay.
-50% co-insurance.
-When in-network: Prior authorization is required for genetic \$0 co-pay for Protime testing. testing and analysis. \$0 co-pay for A1c testing.
-20% co-insurance for genetic testing.
-Blood - including storage and administration.
-Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
-All other components of blood are covered beginning with the first pint used. \$0 co-pay.
-50% co-insurance.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Outpatient diagnostic tests and therapeutic services and supplies (continued) • Laboratory tests When in-network: prior authorization is required for genetic testing and analysis. \$15 copay \$0 copay for Protime testing \$0 copay for A1c testing 20% coinsurance for genetic testing 50% coinsurance Blood - including storage and administration.
+Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first three pints of blood you get in a calendar year or have the blood donated by you or someone else.
+All other components of blood are covered beginning with the first pint used. \$0 copay 50% coinsurance Other outpatient diagnostic tests \$15 copay 50% coinsurance Sleep studies 20% coinsurance 50% coinsurance • Advanced/complex imaging When in-network: prior authorization is required for advanced/complex imaging such as: CT Scan, MRI, PET Scan, Nuclear Test.
+CT Scan: \$190 copay MRI: \$310 copay PET Scan: \$310 copay Nuclear Test: \$190 copay 50% coinsurance Outpatient Hospital Observation No prior authorization required.
+Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged. \$285 copay 50% coinsurance